 Athens is a must.
 It is such a lively city with amazing small boutique and large luxe hotels, a cool art scene and great museums.
 The Peloponnese and Pelion are also wonderful destinations, full of picturesque villages and cultural must-sees.

-Inspired by her Hellenic heritage, talented international designer Themis Zouganeli launched the elegant luxury lifestyle brand THEMIS Z in 2015, creating simple and timeless homewares and fashion pieces that are all carefully handcrafted in Greece.
+Inspired by her Hellenic heritage, talented international designer Themis Zouganeli launched an elegant luxury lifestyle brand THEMIS Z in 2015, creating simple and timeless homewares and fashion pieces that are carefully handcrafted in Greece.

 With flagship stores in Athens, Mykonos and Gstaad, IN+SIGHTS GREECE recently spoke with Themis about her unique style, and her bespoke collaboration with luxury house Dior Maison- plus we take an exclusive look at the brand’s stunning new Fall Collection.